Intussusception - FAQs

 Children with intussusception have intense abdominal pain.
 This pain begins suddenly and causes intense crying.
 Frequently children are seen drawing up their knees to their chest.
 Abdominal swelling, vomiting, and passing of stools with blood and mucus are also seen in children with intussusception.

-An abdominal x-ray is intitially done to evaluate an obstruction.
-A barium or air enema is performed to both diagnose and treat a suspected intussusception.
-The barium/air is injected through a catheter placed in the rectum.
-The barium will highlight under xray any blockage.
 This procedure frequently also will unfold the telescoping intestine.
-There is a 10% chance that the telescoping will recur in the next 72 hours after the enema is given.
+There is a 10 percent chance that the telescoping will recur in the next 72 hours after the enema is given.
 Your child will be kept in the hospital to observe for possible recurrence of the intussusception after the enema.

 Surgery will be required if the enema is not successful in reducing the intussusception.
 The incision is placed in the right lower side of the abdomen.
 The chance of recurrence after the surgical procedure is approximately 2%.
 After the surgery, your child will be kept in the hospital for pain management and observation as their diet is slowly advanced to regular full diet.